vaperrin98/beautiful-jekyll/index.md

 But can we find differences between neighborhoods in terms of life satisfaction, happiness, worthwhileness and anxiety, significant enough to uncover groups of neighborhoods?
 We found that it was not the case.
 This indicates that well-being variables by themselves cannot explain the neighborhood groups.

-To conclude, it is possible to group London neighborhoods, showing that well being, security and economic stability **together** are important life components that create some differences between neighborhoods in London.
+To conclude, it is possible to group London neighborhoods, showing that well-being, security and economic stability **together** are important life components that create some differences between neighborhoods in London.

 <a href="#index">Back to index</a>

-**Until now,** we found that location, standards of living, neighborhood and housing conditions can all help predict your happiness and well being, and lead to significant differences between boroughs.
+**Until now,** we found that location, standards of living, neighborhood and housing conditions can all help predict your happiness and well-being, and lead to significant differences between boroughs.
 We know what this means for you: happier, less anxious, in short, you now have all the keys to have a better life!

 But what does all this mean for the powerful political men and women of London?
 Are your political opinions linked to your neighborhood conditions?